 Smoking oils and shatters is a different story entirely.
 Their qualities make them perfect for vaporizing, which means some very special paraphernalia is required.
 Some people choose to vape oils in a pen or electric vape, but this isn’t entirely appropriate when it comes to shatters.

 There are special rigging devices that look a lot like bongs (but require a blow torch) from which these kinds of hashish can be smoked.
 The act of doing this is called dabbing.
-The general consensus among smokers is that this is one of the strongest ways to ingest marijuana.
+The general consensus among smokers is that this is one of the strongest ways to ingest cannabis.

 Weed, on the other hand, is really simple to smoke.
 It’s so easy to roll weed up into a paper and smoke it.
 Other people prefer bongs, one hitters or pipes – but basically all you have to do is grind it and light it up!